akquinet/vaangular/README.md

 - increase responsiveness (by doing client-side logic)
 - re-use existing AngularJS-based assets
 - have an alternative to custom GWT development

+you don't have to do any GWT development.
+Check out all necessary steps below.

 ## How does it work? (examples, please!)